Humza277/sparta/Week 2 - SQL Week/README.md

-This is my Repo that deals with all of the skills we have learned in business week
+This is my Repo that deals with all of the skills we have learned in SQL Week